RGeometry

 Correctness

 Computational Geometry is notoriously difficult to get right.
-The convex hull algorithm is a prime example of this: From 1972 to 1989, 16 solutions were published in peer-reviewed journals and 7 of them turned out to be wrong.
+From 1972 to 1989, 7 out of 16 published convex hull algorithms were wrong.[1]

 Fixed precision vs arbitrary precision